-Any activity carried out in the course of operating a business, pursuing a venture, or supplying real property, in order to make taxable sales.
+Any activity carried out in the course of operating a business, carrying on an adventure, or supplying immovables, in order to make taxable sales.
 The making of exempt sales does not constitute a commercial activity.

 Exempt sale

 The sale of property or a service that is not subject to GST or QST.
 A person that sells exempt property or services is not required to collect the taxes.